China group withdraws bid for Australia's S. Kidman, set to make new offer

-SYDNEY A China-led consortium seeking to buy Australia's S. Kidman & Co withdrew its A$371 million ($280 million) bid for the country's largest private land-holding company and is planning to make another, a partner in the purchase attempt said on Tuesday.
+SYDNEY A China-led consortium seeking to buy Australia's S. Kidman & Co withdrew its A$371 million (190 million pounds) bid for the country's largest private land-holding company and is planning to make another, a partner in the purchase attempt said on Tuesday.

 Australia last week rejected the bid for the cattle company by the group headed by Hunan Dakang Pasture Farming Co Ltd 002505.SZ, saying the sale is not in its national interest.